Florida Hourly Paycheck Calculator

 $0.00

-Florida has no state personal income tax and no local wage income taxes.
-A typical paycheck includes federal income tax withholding and FICA (Social Security and Medicare).
-Employers—not employees—fund Florida Reemployment Tax (state unemployment, SUTA), FUTA, workers’ compensation, and required insurances.
-Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance premiums—can reduce taxable wages when plan-eligible.
+Florida has no state personal income tax and no local wage taxes.
+Typical paychecks include federal income tax withholding and FICA (Social Security and Medicare).
+Employers pay Florida Reemployment Tax (SUTA), FUTA, workers’ compensation, and other required insurances.
+Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—may reduce taxable wages.

-• Employee (federal): Income tax (IRS W-4 based), Social Security, Medicare, Additional Medicare for high earners.
+• Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.

-• Employer: Florida Reemployment Tax (SUTA), FUTA, workers’ compensation, and other employer-side costs.
+• Employer: Florida Reemployment Tax (SUTA), FUTA, workers’ compensation, and other employer costs.

-• Pretax deductions: May lower federal taxable wages and, depending on plan rules, FICA.
+• Pretax deductions: Reduce federal taxable wages and, if eligible, FICA-taxable wages.

 How Your Florida Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA and federal income tax.
-Because Florida has no state or local wage tax, there’s no state/local withholding line.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and take-home.
+Net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA and federal withholding.
+With no state/local tax, those lines do not appear.
+The calculator summarizes hours, rates, taxable wages, withholdings, deductions, and take-home pay.

-• Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
+• Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, pretax/post-tax deductions.

-• Outputs: Line-by-line FICA and federal withholding, deductions, employer-paid items (for reference), and estimated net pay.
+• Outputs: Itemized FICA and federal withholding, deductions, employer-paid items (for reference), and net pay.

-• Supplemental wages: Model flat vs. aggregate federal withholding for bonuses/commissions to compare outcomes.
+• Supplemental wages: Compare flat vs. aggregate federal withholding for bonuses/commissions.

-Use this planning table and replace placeholders with official Florida Department of Revenue figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.
+Replace placeholders with official Florida Department of Revenue figures before publishing.

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes